 Ingesting one to two tablespoons of hempseed oil can help to increase your intake of essential fatty acids and antioxidants.
 Hemp oil can be added to smoothies and many recipes, as it has a pleasant nutty flavor.
 Hempseed oil should not be heated above 300 degrees Fahrenheit, so instead of using it for cooking, it can added to salads, dips, spreads and veggie dishes as a flavor enhancer.

-If you are looking for oil that contains CBD and can be used for the many CBD benefits, from supporting sleep to relieving anxiety and pain, then opt for products that are labeled as “hemp oil,” “CBD hemp oil” or “hemp extract.”
+If you are looking for oil that contains CBD, then opt for products that are labeled as “hemp oil,” “CBD hemp oil” or “hemp extract.”
 Again, read the label carefully and always start with a smaller dose to determine how your body reacts to the product.
+(And, of course, consult your healthcare professional prior to use.)

 Hemp Oil Side Effects & Precautions

 With so many hemp products on the market today, knowing exactly what you’re getting can be confusing.
-If you are looking to increase your intake of essential fatty acids in order to boost the health of your brain, heart, skin and hair, then hempseed oil is a great choice.
-Other hemp products, which are often labeled as “hemp oil,” “CBD hemp oil” or “hemp extract” typically contain CBD, but do not contain THC.
+If you are looking to increase your intake of essential fatty acids or for your skin or hair, then hempseed oil is a great choice.

-Hemp seed oil is known to be safe for internal and topical use.
-It can be added to food or applied directly to the skin and hair.
+Hemp seed oil can be added to food or applied directly to the skin and hair.
 Keep in mind that hemp seed oil has a smoke point of 330 degrees Fahrenheit, which means that it will oxidize when used at high temperatures for cooking.
 That’s why it’s best to use hemp oil to add flavor (and nutrients) to your favorite recipes.

-If you notice any adverse reactions after applying hempseed oil topically, stop using it immediately.
-The recommended daily dose of hempseed oil is about 1–2 tablespoons per day.
+The recommended daily dose of hempseed oil is typically about 1–2 tablespoons per day.
 If you plan to ingest more than that, consult your healthcare provider beforehand.
-And if you are on anticoagulant medications, check with your healthcare provider to be sure that it’s safe to use hempseed oil.
+And if you are on anticoagulant medications or other medications, be sure to check with your healthcare provider to be sure that it’s safe to use hempseed oil.

-- Hempseed oil benefits your health because of its impressive nutrient profile.
-It is high in essential fatty acids, polyunsaturated fatty acids, all essential amino acids and terpenes.
+- Hempseed oil has an impressive nutrient profile.
+It is high in essential fatty acids, polyunsaturated fatty acids, essential amino acids and terpenes.

 Get FREE Access!